-To find out more on how to be a parent helper, or a member of the Parent Council contact the school or visit our website.
+• To learn more about becoming a parent helper or joining the Parent Council and/or Parent Teacher Association, contact the school or visit our website.

+A guide on the role of a Parent Council, created by parents for parents, is available via this link Parent Councils

+Parentzone Scotland

-Parentzone Scotland is a unique website for parents and carers in Scotland, from early years to beyond school.
-The website provides up-to-date information about learning in Scotland, and practical advice and ideas to support children's learning at home in literacy, numeracy, health and wellbeing and science.
-Information is also available on Parentzone Scotland regarding additional support needs, how parents can get involved in their child's school and education.
+• A unique website for parents and carers in Scotland, offering information from early years to beyond school.

+• Provides up-to-date information about learning in Scotland and practical advice to support children's learning at home.

+- Offers more detailed information on additional support needs - Explains how parents can get involved in their child's school and education.

-Parentzone Scotland also has details about schools, including performance data for school leavers from S4-S6 and links to the national, local authority and school level data on the achievement of Curriculum for Excellence levels.
+• Includes details about schools, performance data for school leavers from S4-S6, and links to national, local authority, and school-level data on the achievement of Curriculum for Excellence levels.

-7. The Curriculum
+7.The Curriculum